ksahlin/strobemers/randstrobe_implementations/README.md

 Below is a brief description ofwhat the metrics mean.
 See [the figure](https://github.com/ksahlin/strobemers/blob/main/randstrobe_implementations/figures/clumpings_motivation.pdf) to understand why we measure this.

-1. total_unique: unique positions position of strobe2 (higher is better - as long as not scenario B i fig)
+1. **total_unique**: unique positions position of strobe2 (higher is better - as long as not scenario B i fig)
-2. most_repetitive: position that was most sampled (may indicate a degenerate region, see scenario C in fig)
+2. **most_repetitive**: position that was most sampled (may indicate a degenerate region, see scenario C in fig)
-3. distance_nonuniformity: Should be close to 1 for perfect uniform (if we want strobes sampled uniform from downstream window)
+3. **distance_nonuniformity**: Should be close to 1 for perfect uniform (if we want strobes sampled uniform from downstream window)
-4. d_minN : Observed number of collisions (position sampled twice) divided by expected number of collisions in a group of N consecutive strobes.
+4. **d_minN**: Observed number of collisions (position sampled twice) divided by expected number of collisions in a group of N consecutive strobes.
 A value close to 1 is good. >1 indicates bias.
 Expected collisions derived experimentally using pythons random number generator.
-5. d_maxN: Tight groupings.
+5. **d_maxN**: Tight groupings.
 A tight grouping is when the maximum distance between any two strobes within a gropup of N consecutive strobes is N (see scenario E in fig). d_maxN measure observed groupings divided by expected groupings.
 A value close to 1 is good. >1 indicates bias.
 ```